Choneas/Choneas/README.md

 ### 💻 Working on
+Full stack developer.
 I'm a student currently, and now I'm preparing the C++ NOI exam for a better life in future.
 I hate the current but I can't do anything about this.
+At the same time, I know how to get along with the world.
 ### ✨ Learning about
 `React`, `Next.js`, `C++` and `Chinese Yuwen, maths, biology, physics, geography, chemistry`
 ### ❤️ Love to